adaltas/node-nikita/src/write.coffee.md

               uid: options.uid
               gid: options.gid
               mode: options.mode
-              # We only apply uid and gid if the dir does not yet exists
+              # Modify uid and gid if the dir does not yet exists
               not_if_exists: path.dirname options.destination
             , (err, created) ->
               return next err if err